FernaandoJr/astrovista/README.md

    git push origin feature/your-feature-name
    ```

-7. Submit a **pull request** to the main repository with a clear description of your changes.
+8. Submit a **pull request** to the main repository with a clear description of your changes.

 ---

 ## 🪐 Future Plans

-- Implementing a user favorite system to save and categorize favorite images
+- Implementing a user favorite system to save and categorize favorite images.
-- Adding a community forum for discussions about astronomy and space exploration
-- Developing an educational section with resources for students and teachers
-- Creating a mobile app version for on-the-go cosmic exploration
-- Adding a Gallery page, where you can search by date and explore the entire APOD archive
+- Add filters in the gallery section, allowing the user to filter by a specific date or media type.
+- Internalization by changing automatically to the user current device language.
+- Mars Hover Photos NASA API implementation

 ---